Solfrid Raknes

 2000 – 2004

-Cognitive Behavioural Therapy (CBT) and Training and Supervision, The Norwegian Association for Cognitive Therapy, Norway.
+Cognitive Behavioral Therapy (CBT) and Training and Supervision, The Norwegian Association for Cognitive Therapy, Norway.

 1999 – 1992